 In their paper, they talk about the values provided by NEC EVA and how you can build solutions that “can deal efficiently with the video analytics needs of our various customers”.
 NEC EVA is a highly flexible solution which provides several functions for both security and for enhancing the customer experience.

 For example, “a suspicious person detection based on face recognition, detection of a crowd with a high accident risk based on congestion detection and abandonment/suspicious behaviour detection based on behaviour detection at the same time.”
-These functions all allow for a much more efficient way of carrying out video surveillance, reducing the amount of man hours required and improving the levels of security and safety.
+These functions all allow for a much more efficient way of carrying out video monitoring, reducing the amount of man hours required and improving the levels of security and safety.

 In the retail space, “a single system can provide for example, a payment settlement based on face recognition, optimum personnel distribution based on queue detection at cash register using people count detection, and the customer attribute analytics based on age/gender estimation.”
 Again, this allows retailers to deliver a much more efficient and personalised service to customers, enhancing the customer experience.